GRASS helps producers tackle areas of poor land condition

 Support is also provided for graziers to understand their obligations and access support to meet the reef protection regulations and have the opportunity to be acknowledged as low priority for compliance visits.

 Burdekin graziers have had great success by being a part of the GRASS program.
-Click on a property name below to read a story about their involvement in GRASS.
+Click on any of the stories below to read about their involvement in the GRASS program.

 GRASS is funded through the Queensland Government’s Queensland Reef Water Quality Program and is delivered by the Department of Agriculture and Fisheries, Burnett Mary Regional Group, Fitzroy Basin Association and NQ Dry Tropics.